Olivia Peters-Lazaro, L.Ac.

 Rates: 1 hour for $50; 1.5 hour for $70; or 2 hours for $90.
 Gift certificates available.

-To schedule call the clinic or use our on-line scheduling system for appointments.
-Wednesdays.
-Other appointment days available, contact Rain directly: call or text (310) 625-2713 or visit facebook.com/massagebyrain.
+To schedule call the clinic or use our on-line scheduling system for appointments on Wednesdays.
+Contact Rain directly for other appointment days and times: (310) 625-2713 or visit facebook.com/massagebyrain.

 Clinic Staff & Volunteers

-Megan, Daniel and Chanel are the folks answering your calls, welcoming you to the clinic, and helping you with everything in the front office.
-We couldn't do it without them!
+Andrea is our prime receptor, and will be on the other end of the line when you call the clinic and helping you with everything in the front office.
+We couldn't do it without her!
 We also have a regular team of volunteers who makes things happen here.

 If you are interested in helping out at the clinic, ask us how!
 Or, you can start by checking out POCA.org and becoming a member of the People's Organization of Community Acupuncture, a co-op designed to make acupuncture affordable and accessible to as many people as possible while providing sustainable jobs for acupuncturists and support staff.
 We are always looking for folks to help with a variety of project orient tasks.
 What skills do you have to contribute?